 Note: This two-day hike is less suitable for children.
 The minimum age is therefore 12 years (accompanied by adults).

-All prices are based on USD and include: English speaking guide, private transport from/to Moshi, hikes according to the itinerary, lunchbox for the hikes (2x), 1 overnight stay in Shimbwe (incl. dinner, breakfast, tea and coffee, welcome drink and fruits after arrival from the hikes on day 1 / day 2), Coffee making experience and traditional dance, bottled water (during dinner and during the hikes), entry fees for the villages and the waterfalls.
+All prices are based on USD and include: English speaking guide, private transport from/to Moshi, hikes according to the itinerary, lunchbox for the hikes (or lunch at the Kilimanjaro National Park border), 1 overnight stay in Shimbwe (incl. dinner, breakfast, tea and coffee, welcome drink and fruits after arrival from the hikes on day 1 / day 2), Coffee making experience and traditional dance, bottled water (during dinner and during the hikes), entry fees for the villages and the waterfalls.

 The above mentioned rates are only valid for a group that has booked together and are independent of the total number of participants in the tour.

 You may pay for this tour in USD or equivalent in TZS (Tanzanian Shillings) on the date of the tour in cash.
 Please be aware that USD minted in 2006 or prior will not be accepted.
 Our current exchange rate for payments in TZS is 1 USD=2250 TZS (subject to change).